owncast/owncast.github.io/docs/plugins/sdks/javascript.md

 });
 ```

 The build detects `src/plugin.ts`, `src/plugin.js`, `plugin.ts`, or `plugin.js` in that order.
-Types are declarations only — there's no separate compile step or `tsconfig` required.
+Types are declarations only: there's no separate compile step or `tsconfig` required.

 ## The CLI